jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

-However, although the CSV geofeed data could be viewed directly by a user such that the "text/csv" media type was appropriate, the most common use case will involve it being processed by some sort of application first, in order to facilitate subsequent address lookup operations.
+However, although the CSV geofeed data could be viewed directly by a user such that the "text/csv" media type was appropriate, the most common use case will involve it being processed by some sort of application first, in order to facilitate subsequent IP address lookup operations.
 Therefore, using a new "application" media type with a "geofeed" subtype ([@?RFC6838, section 4.2.5]) for the geofeed data is preferable to using "text/csv".

 To that end, this document registers a new "application/geofeed+csv" media type in the IANA Media Types Registry (see